 - a.
 Firefighters - - The Firefighters' Pension Scheme is an unfunded, defined benefit scheme which is available to firefighters. - b.
-Control and Non-Uniformed Personnel - - The Local Government Superannuation Scheme is a funded, defined benefit scheme which is available to control and non-uniformed staff.
-The Scheme's assets are valued on a bid basis annually as at 31 March.
+Control and non-uniformed personnel - - The Local Government Superannuation Scheme is a funded, defined benefit scheme which is available to control and non-uniformed staff.
+The Scheme's assets are valued annually as at 31 March.

 The costs of retirement benefits are charged when they are earned by the employees rather than when they are actually paid as benefits.
 This charge is estimated by an actuarial valuation.
-Past service costs, where officers are awarded injury benefits, are charged to Assistant Chief Officer subdivision of the Net Cost of Service in the CIES Expenditure Analysis on Page 47.
+Past service costs, where officers are awarded injury benefits, are charged to Assistant Chief Officer subdivision of the Net Cost of Service in the CIES Expenditure Analysis.